philippgille/hello-netcoreapp/README.md

 TODO
 ----

-- Add AppVeyor build file
+### Docker

 - Create automated build on Docker Hub
     - Probably only possible with .NET Core SDK image, because otherwise there's no published app for the FDD image?
-- Add scripts for building via Windows Docker containers (might not be possible because of the use of .NET framework classes, which might not be available in *nanoserver*)
+- Add scripts for building via Windows Docker containers
+    - Might not be possible because of the use of .NET framework classes, which might not be available in *nanoserver*
-- Make SCD with smaller footprint, see [here](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/deploy-with-cli#small-footprint-self-contained-deployment) (but only if targeting netstandard doesn't have drawbacks versus targeting netcoreapp)
 - Add Dockerfile for image using SCD
+- Maybe move Dockerfiles (and change them accordingly)
+    - Note: You can't `COPY ../something`, because it leads to the error "*Forbidden path outside the build context*".
+    - Maybe move to `src/`, and also change all publish scripts to output to `src/artifacts/` instead of `artifacts/` (because the Dockerfile requires the published app)
+    - Or probably better: When running `docker build`, the build context gets passed, which could be `artifacts/`, then from within the Dockerfile that's `.`
+        - Nope - "*unable to prepare context: The Dockerfile must be within the build context*"

+### Other

+- Add Travis-CI build file
+- Add AppVeyor build file
 - Add versioning
-- Maybe move Dockerfiles (and change them accordingly)
-    - Note: You can't `COPY ../something`, because it leads to the error *Forbidden path outside the build context*.
-    - Maybe move to `/src`, and also change all publish scripts to output to `/src/published` instead of `/publish/output` (because the Dockerfile requires the published app).